About the Global Shapers

 Born out of the World Economic Forum, The Global Shapers Community is a network of young professionals under the age of 30 driving dialogue, action, and change.
 With more than 7,000 members, the Global Shapers Community spans over 170 countries with nearly 400 Hubs around the world.

-Situated in Canada’s national capital, the Ottawa Hub is comprised of emerging and accomplished leaders across the public, private, and non-profit sectors working in finance, technology, management consulting, law, academia, public policy, politics, and entrepreneurship.
-The Ottawa Hub is engaged in projects to foster positive change and sustainable impact locally and internationally.
+Our Ottawa Hub is situated in Canada’s national capital, on the unceded, unsurrendered Territory of the Anishinabe Algonquin Nation.
+The Hub is comprised of emerging and accomplished leaders across the public, private, and non-profit sectors working in finance, technology, management consulting, law, academia, public policy, politics, and entrepreneurship.
+Our Ottawa Hub is engaged in projects to foster positive change and sustainable impact locally and internationally.

 The Hub's recent projects and partnerships include: the MyCanada150 Photo Exhibit; nationwide youth consultations on "The Future of Work" in advance of the 2018 G7 Summit; a Refugee Art Showcase in partnership with Love Without Borders; a Financial Literacy Workshop for local youth; and Impact Jam 613 - a one-day pitch competition focused on addressing local civic issues.is a network of young people driving dialogue, action and change.
 We believe in a world where young people are central to solution building, policy-making and lasting change.